 They’ll Be Passive Aggressive

-During the idealisation phase, the narcissist makes you feel amazing, like you’re both two peas in a pod and that they love everything about you.
-So, it comes as a bit of blow when down the line the narc friend starts to slip in put-downs and invalidations.
+During the idealisation phase, the narcissist makes you feel like you’re both two peas in a pod and that they love everything about you.
+So, it can come as a bit of a blow when down the line the narcissistic friend starts to make put-downs and invalidating comments about you.

 They may say things like, “I’m so glad you could meet my other friends, but I guess you’re just not their type,” or “I love your laugh, but next time we go out could you please tone it down a little.”